Skip to content

 is_close = helix1.isclose(helix2)

-The comparison uses numpy.isclose to check if the helix parameters and error matrix are close enough.
-You can specify the rtol, atol and equal_nan parameters to control the comparison behavior:
+The comparison uses numpy.isclose to check whether the helix parameters and error matrix are close enough.
+You can customize the tolerance:

 is_close = helix1.isclose(helix2, rtol=1e-5, atol=1e-8, equal_nan=False)